 Interested in my favorite crime shows from the perspective of the criminals?
 Check out the ‘Cool’ new Gangster TV Shows up to 2014 – Reflections on Mafia TV article.

-Is there still room for more upcoming thriller tv shows in 2014?
+Is there still room for more upcoming thriller tv shows in 2015?
 Sure there is, but it is a highly competitive scene.
-Almost all of my above mentioned tv shows of the 10’s are still going strong, and have returning new seasons scheduled for 2014.
-I have already revealed that the new best 2014 detective tv show is True Detective, and it is discussed below.
+Almost all of my above mentioned tv shows of the 10’s are still going strong, and have returning new seasons scheduled for 2015.
+I have already revealed that the new best returning 2015 detective tv shows are probably True Detective and Fargo, and it is discussed above.
 Let’s here briefly have a look at what else looks promising.